Tractables/LogicCircuits.jl/docs/src/manual/properties.md

 ## Smoothness

-A logical circuit is smooth if each of its OR nodes are smooth.
+A logic circuit is smooth if each of its OR nodes are smooth.
 An OR node is smooth if all of its children mention the same set of variables.

 ```@docs
 issmooth